 Chun Yuen Quan is a traditional Chinese martial art that is nowadays practiced for its health benefits.
 In that respect the main focus is on the physical exercises rather than the original martial aspects.

-Grandmaster Wu Chun Yuen and Grandmaster Michael Tse
+Grandmaster Wu Chun Yuen

 Grandmaster Wang, because of his opera training, was very flexible and light.
 However, due to the sensitive times in which they lived, they could not always practice openly.
-So Grandmaster Wang devised ways to help his students to practice without it being obvious that he was doing so.
+Grandmaster Wang devised ways to help his students to practice without it being obvious that he was doing so.
 Instead of practising with a sword and long tassel, they might only use a stick with a long string.
 However, this in no way stunted Grandmaster Wu Chun Yuen’s skill and he developed to a very high level that not many people can reach.
 Grandmaster Wu Chun Yuen was a true martial art gentleman and his skill level was very high.
 He was also a very humble person and loved the martial art skill that he practised every day.

 immediately apparent and Grandmaster Tse knew he would like to study with him.
-Of Grandmaster Wu Chu Yuen, Grandmaster Tse says, “His movements and postures are some of the best I have ever seen.
+Of Grandmaster Wu Chu Yuen, Grandmaster Tse says: “His movements and postures are some of the best I have ever seen.
 Even when he was in his seventies he could do things that young people in their twenties could not do.”

 Sadly Grandmaster Wu passed away on the 26 February 2003 at the age of 77.
-However he passed his legacy to Grandmaster Tse who renamed the system, Chun Yuen Quan in honour of his memory.
+However he passed his legacy to Grandmaster Tse who renamed the system “Chun Yuen Quan” in honour of his memory.

 Chun Yuen Quan Classes – On-line and in Hexham area

-There are over 15 forms including further bare hand forms like Da Bei Quan (Great Sadness), Miju Quan (Secret Ancestor Fist), straight sword, broad sword with flags, straight sword with a tassel (very addictive), short wooden staff, long wooden staff and spear.
+There are over 15 forms including bare hand forms like Da Bei Quan (Great Sadness), Miju Quan (Secret Ancestor Fist), straight sword, broad sword with flags, straight sword with a tassel (very addictive), short wooden staff, long wooden staff and spear.